 Aligned with Peter Mac’s 2020-2025 Strategic Directions and Research Strategic Plan, the Department of Health Services Research (DHSR) drives and supports health services research and implementation science at Peter Mac.
+Our strategic roadmap delivers against these strategies.

 Our research aims to improve the quality, organisation and management of health services and systems.
 Our goal is to bring together clinicians, health administrators, academic researchers, scientists, students and patients to deliver world class, equitable, and evidence-based patient-centred cancer treatments and care.